Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Empirical Studies

 \subsection{Real Data Application}

-Finally we apply the methodology to the dataset provided by \citet{FWK20}.
-This dataset contains 40 transmission pairs for which \citet{FWK20} were reasonably sure that there was direct transmission within the pair.
-In their work the authors' interest was to estimate the generation time provided that they already have an estimate for the density of the incubation period (so the dataset was used in a slightly different context).
+Finally we apply our methodology to a dataset containing 191 transmission pairs which has been studied by \citet{HMT21,FLWZ20} and can be downloaded from \href{https://elifesciences.org/articles/65534/figures#content}{https://elifesciences.org/articles/65534/ figures\#content} (see the source data corresponding to Figure 2).
+The data-set is a compilation of five data-sets: \citet{FWK20,HLW20,XLL20,CJL20,ZLW20}.
+In all data-sets the authors had access to or collected data on transmission pairs.
+In all cases the authors ensure that the transmission pairs are indeed true transmission pairs e.g. by examining contact and travel histories or quarantines of the involved people.
+The data was collected with different targets concerning the transmissibility of SARS-COV-2.
 Thus we can reasonably illustrate our methodology on this dataset: Semi-parametric estimation of features of the generation time and the incubation time.

 The dataset contains symptom onset dates for all transmission pairs, but the exposure window is not always reported.
 In that case we impute the dataset in the same way as \citet{FWK20}: The beginning of the exposure window is at the earliest 60 days before symptom onset of the infector.
 The end of the infection window is at the latest the symptom onset time of any of the two people in the pair or the end of the exposure window of the second person which is reported in some cases.
+Since the data is discrete, i.e. we know only the days of symptom onset rather than the exact time, we suppose that the exact time is uniformly distributed throughout the day.
+Therefore we add a uniform random time between $0$ and $24$ hours to the symptom onset times and exposure window end points.
 We stress that our interest lies in the theoretical analysis of the methodology and we provide here an illustration for how our methodology can be used.
 A complete data analysis would for example also require a robustness analysis against potential issues like the question whether the transmission pairs are random samples from the pandemic.

 In the following our aim is to use our semi-parametric approach to construct a test whether the parametric fit suggested by \citet{FWK20} is appropriate for the data.
 Let $\phi_{I,0}$ and $\phi_{G,0}$ denote the densities as defined in Section \ref{subsec:simulation}.
 More formally, we would like to test the hypotheses